FREE LOFT INSULATION

 Our technicians will then ensure that there is sufficient ventilation within the loft space.

-Each loft will have it’s own set of circumstances such as down-lighters, electricity cables etc. but these would have been noted during the initial survey and discussed with you.
+Each loft will have its own set of circumstances, such as down-lighters, electricity cables, water pipes, etc., but these would have been noted during the initial survey and discussed with you.

 All our technicians are fully insured.